philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 2. Click to open the **Visit** table, then select the **Data** tab.
 If the import was successful, this will show the data we just imported.
 This is a useful way to see and edit data when building apps, without having to go through the screens a user would see.

 3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **Custom columns**.
 This will change the view that is being used to display the Visit data.
-You can see from this that simulated contacts, buildings and visits.
+You can see from this that simulated contacts, buildings and visits have been added.

     > If you do not see **Active Visits** due to smaller resolution, you should see an eye icon in the same location.